 Learn about the type of glass used in gas stove & fireplaces.

 Gas Fireplace glass has to be more heat resistant.
 With new innovations in gas products, and those products reaching higher and higher temperatures.

-A lot of the newer gas fireplaces glass and gas woodstoves glass is a ceramic glass.
+A lot of the newer gas fireplaces glass and gas woodstoves use ceramic glass.

-Double check with your owners manual to see what type of Gas Fireplace glass it has in it.
-If it broke in big "chunks" then it is a ceramic glass product.
+Double-check with your owner's manual to see what type of Gas Fireplace glass it has in it.
+If it broke into big "chunks" then it is a ceramic glass product.
 If it shattered into a million little pieces then it is tempered glass.

 Gas fireplaces and stove products come in all sorts of shape, types, styles and venting options.
 Gas inserts, gas logs, gas stoves, zero clearance, up-vent, direct-vent and vent-less.
 Some gas space heaters even have small glass panel pieces in front of the flames too.
 The Gas Fireplace glass is 1/8 pyroceram, or neoceram and is becoming more and more popular in these gas products.

 Some of the nicer features of these gas products is their use of low-voltage wiring that enables the user to turn these gas fireplaces or gas stoves with a flip of a switch.
 How does that work?